Emerging Women Leaders Programme

 Alongside this, you will receive ongoing peer group support through an action learning set (ALS).
 ALS sessions find practical ways of addressing the ‘real life’ challenges that are faced in the workplace, through a structured process of insightful questioning combined with a balance of support and challenge from group members.

-This course is designed for those identifying as women doctors who are starting on their consultant-level leadership journey, at whatever stage in their career this may be.
+This course is designed for women doctors who are starting on their consultant-level leadership journey, at whatever stage in their career this may be.
 This includes a wide range of individuals such as: post-CCT doctors seeking a consultant role, consultants in the first few years in the consultant role, SAS doctors with equivalent experience, and those who are beginning their leadership journey later due to career breaks or other responsibilities.

 If you are unsure if the programme is suitable for you, whatever your age or job title, please contact WomenInMedicine@rcp.ac.uk to discuss your individual circumstances.

-• Day 1: Liverpool (7 October 2025) and London (14 October 2025)
+• Day 1: Liverpool (7 October 2025)

-• Day 2: Liverpool (2 December 2025) and London (9 December 2025)
+• Day 2: Liverpool (2 December 2025)

-• Day 3: London (3 February 2026) and Liverpool (10 February 2026)
+• Day 3: Liverpool (10 February 2026)

-• Day 4: London (14 April 2026) and Liverpool (21 April 2026)
+• Day 4: Liverpool (21 April 2026)

 • Day 5: Networking day for both cohorts in London (23 June 2026)